tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 `operator<()` on `chair` is _meaningless_.

-I understand it _might_ be useful, in particular when used with `std::map` (but maybe you should use `unordered_map`?), etc.  But I don't appreciate meaningless API being added to ALL my classes.
+I understand it _might_ be useful, in particular when used with `std::map` (but maybe you should use `unordered_map`?), etc.  But I don't appreciate meaningless API being added to **all** my classes.
-Why not add a `calculate_volume` function that doesn't calculate the volume of the chair, or a `calculate_pi()` function, which doesn't calculate pi?
+(Why not add a `calculate_volume` function that doesn't calculate the volume of the chair, or a `calculate_pi()` function, which doesn't calculate pi?)
-(Why not memberwise operator+ and divide by scalar?
-At least then I could  maybe calculate the _average chair_, which makes more sense than the _least chair_.)
+ Why not memberwise operator+ and divide by scalar?
+At least then I could maybe calculate the _average chair_, which makes more sense than the _least chair_.

 ## Ways Out